 Do You Feel Like You’ve Lost Your Teenager?

-- Is your teen shutting you out, spending hours alone either texting or absorbed on the Internet?
+- Is your teen shutting you out, spending hours alone either texting or absorbed on the Internet or video games?

-- Does your teen struggle to make friends seem alienated by social cliques, or experience bullying at school?
+- Does your teen struggle to make friends and seem socially isolated, or experience bullying at school or on social media?

 - Are you concerned about excessive exercise or dieting and worry that your teen may have an eating disorder?